Fernando Schwartz

-Fernando Schwartz (born 1937 in Geneva) is a Spanish writer and former diplomat.
+Fernando Schwartz (born 1937) is a Spanish writer and former diplomat.

+Life

+Schwartz was born in 1937 in Geneva.
 As the son of diplomats and a diplomat for 25 years he has lived in several countries.
 He was ambassador of Spain to Kuwait and Bahrein and to the Netherlands and spokesman of foreign policy until 1988.

 He worked later for PRISA group as councillor, spokesman and communication in chief of El País newspaper.
 He has been professor of Opinion in UAM journalism department and conductor of TV program Lo más Plus in Canal Plus.
-He lives currently between Madrid and Majorca with his family.
+He lives currently between Madrid and Mallorca with his family.